Rare collapse of fermionic quasiparticles upon coupling to local bosons: Models

 Since we are interested in the spectral function \eqref{spectral-function}, we can restrict ourselves to the subspace of states that contribute to it [see below].
 Within this subspace, the above model in Eq.~\eqref{model} can be mapped to a single spinless fermion moving on an otherwise empty 1D chain with nearest-neighbour hopping and an external potential.
 The hopping amplitudes are equal everywhere other than between the 0-th site at the center of the chain and its two neighbors and the chain is placed in a site-dependent external potential that is symmetric around the 0-th site.
 The mapping is done via

 and the non-interacting Hamiltonian is given by

-where $c^\dag_i (c_i)$ creates (annihilates) a spinless fermion at site $i$, $n_i= c^\dag_i c_i$ is the fermion density operator at site $i$, $\tau$ and $\tau_0$ are the hopping amplitudes and $V_{|i|}$ is an external potential taken to be symmetric around the origin $i=0$, where the fermion is originally introduced in the system.
-Without loss of generality we assume that the hopping amplitude $\tau> 0$.
+where $c^\dag_i (c_i)$ creates (annihilates) a spinless fermion at site $i$, $n_i= c^\dag_i c_i$ is the fermion density operator at site $i$, $\tau$ and $\tau_0$ are the hopping amplitudes and $V_{|i|}$ is an external potential taken to be symmetric around the origin $i=0$, where the fermion is originally introduced in the system. { We note that Eq.~\eqref{modelham} is equivalent to Eq.~\eqref{model} only thanks to some specific properties of the latter model: First, we look at the spectral function of a single hole calculated for the hole introduced into the vacuum state of both holes and bosons.
+Second, there are no fluctuations of the bosonic degrees of freedom that are independent from the motion of the hole.
+And third, we consider either a chain or a Bethe lattice geometry.
+Altogether, the position of the bosons in our system is completely determined by the position of the hole.
+Thus, the bosonic part of the Hilbert space can be projected out and effectively included (in an exact manner) in the external potential term.
+Hence, the mapping between the spectral properties, which are the primary interest of our study, holds.} Without loss of generality we assume that the hopping amplitude $\tau> 0$.

 Since we are interested in the single-fermion spectral function \eqref{spectral-function}, we need to define the relevant quantity also for the non-interacting model:

 where the corresponding single-particle Green's function is